 - Wireless Communications

-- AltiVec technology is a vector or single instruction multiple data (SIMD) architecture that allows the simultaneous processing of multiple data for floating point and integer items in parallel.
+- AltiVec technology is a vector or Single Instruction Multiple Data (SIMD) architecture that allows the simultaneous processing of floating point and integer data in parallel.

-- consists of thirty-two, 128-bit architectural registers and 16 additional vector rename registers.
+- consists of thirty-two, 128-bit architectural registers and 16 additional vector renaming registers.

 - The e6500 core includes a 16 GFLOPS AltiVec technology

-- fixed 32-bit wide instructions to ease their decoding
+- Fixed-width 32-bit instructions to ease their decoding

-- big endian order with the possibility to work in little endian
+- Big-endian order with the ability to work in little endian

-- no specific role for general purpose registers (r1 used as the stack pointer is an ABI choice, not an architecture one)
+- No specific role for general purpose registers (r1 used as the stack pointer is an ABI choice, not an architectural one)

-- MMU model not defined, it is implementation specific with globally 2 models for use in embedded devices or servers
+- MMU model is not defined, it is implementation specific, with 2 global models for use in embedded devices or servers

-At the time the first PowerPC was built (1993) , all software was proprietary and all applications were written for x86 or Motorola 68k CPUs.
+When the first PowerPC was built (1993), most software was proprietary and most of applications were written for x86 or Motorola 68k CPUs.

-Thanks to Free Software now it’s possible to run the same programs and OS recompiled for PowerPC, so we are not forced anymore to use old CPU architecture.
+Thanks to Free Software, it is now possible to run the same programs and OS recompiled for PowerPC, so we are no longer forced anymore to use an old CPU architecture.

-Games console have a tiny OS with few embedded applications.
+Game consoles have a minimal operating system with a few small embedded applications.

-Games are written from scratch or are developed on cross-architecture engines.
-CPU change affects them less.
+Games are typically written from scratch or are developed on cross-architecture engines.
+This means that CPU changes affect them less.